deimi/Container/visualizing-git/README.md

-# visualize-git container
+# visualizing-git container

-A little docker container for running a local instance of visualize-git (http://git-school.github.io/visualizing-git/). \
+A little docker container for running a local instance of visualizing-git (http://git-school.github.io/visualizing-git/). \
 Very useful for offline learning without internet connection (e.g. in planes)